-I will preface this blog by saying I do not like shopping (much to the chagrin of my 13 year old daughter, who loves it.)
+I will preface this blog by saying I do not like shopping.
 But, I do enjoy giving gifts to show appreciation or to celebrate.
 Since it seems to be the gift-giving time of year, I thought I would provide some healthy gift ideas, some of which are free or cost very little.
 Gifts don’t always have to be “things”.
 Sometimes the gift of time can be one of the best!
 Hopefully this list of healthy gift ideas that Lee and I came up with might be of some help.
 It became so long that we decided to make a three-part series.

 One of the best ways to improve health and improve quality of life is to reduce stress.
 Some days are certainly better (or worse) than others, but taking active steps to mitigate stress is really important for good health.
 For some reason, we don’t always make time for or prioritize stress-relief.
 See if any of these things might be something for that special person to help them take care of themselves and relieve some stress.